Midtown in Sacramento in Sacramento County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Civil Rights • Women.

 Location.
 38° 34.542′ N, 121° 28.898′ W. Marker is in Sacramento, California, in Sacramento County.
 It is in Midtown.
-Marker is at the intersection of 19th Street and K Street, on the right when traveling north on 19th Street.
+It is at the intersection of 19th Street and K Street, on the right when traveling north on 19th Street.
 Touch for map.
 Marker is at or near this postal address: 1900 K Street, Sacramento CA 95811, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Mabel Ping-Hua Lee (here, next to this marker); Dr. Margaret 'Mike' Chung (here, next to this marker); Maria Guadalupe Evangelina de Lopez (here, next to this marker); Naomi Anderson (a few steps from this marker); Julie Soderlund (a few steps from this marker); Sara Plummer Lemmon (a few steps from this marker); Jeannette Rankin (a few steps from this marker); Gertrude Weil (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Mabel Ping-Hua Lee (here, next to this marker); Dr. Margaret 'Mike' Chung (here, next to this marker); Maria Guadalupe Evangelina de Lopez (here, next to this marker); Naomi Anderson (a few steps from this marker); Julie Soderlund (a few steps from this marker); Sara Plummer Lemmon (a few steps from this marker); Jeannette Rankin (a few steps from this marker); Gertrude Weil (a few steps from this marker).
 Touch for a list and map of all markers in Sacramento.

 More about this marker.
 This is one of nineteen markers that comprise the 19th Amendment Outdoor museum, erected in 2020 as part of the "I Vote" project, honoring suffragettes and their work.